nblilili/Learn-vuepress/docs/en/01_o2o_video/README.md

 one-to-one video calls and high-definition face-to-face video experience, which can be applied to various industries such as social networking, education, finance, government and enterprise.
-The ARC transmission mechanism ensures that the video is clear and not stuck.
+The ARC transmission mechanism ensures that the video is clear and no stagnation.

 ## Functions and scenarios